-"OSLT at Humber College" - stand-alone presentations throughout 2010 and as part of:

-"Immigrants at Humber: Making the Connection" Humber College Showcase 2010
+"OSLT at Humber College" - stand-alone presentations throughout 2010 and as part of: "Immigrants at Humber: Making the Connection" Humber College Showcase 2010

-$^{^{20}}$ Standard 8.1.
+25 Standard 8.1.
 Trainers have a minimum of 1800 hours of experience teaching adults in government-funded language training programs in Canada.

-21 Standard 8.4.
+26 Standard 8.4.
 Trainers meet the minimum English language proficiency standards as outlined in TESL Ontario TESL Trainer Accreditation Guide.

-22 Standard 8.2.
+27 Standard 8.2.
 Trainers have completed a graduate degree in TESL/TESOL or a related field, such as education, applied linguistics, or second language acquisition.
+28 Standard 8.5.2.
+Completing of alternative sector in the sector in the

-23 Standard 8.5.2.
+28 Standard 8.5.2.
 Completion of education or training specific to the field of specialization, as documented by a certificate, diploma or degree.

-24 Standard 8.5.3.
+29 Standard 8.5.3.
 Experience providing training or professional development in the training content.

 30 Standard 8.3.
 Trainers have a minimum of 100 hours of experience providing training or professional development to adults.
 In the case of online or mixed modality training, some of that experience must be in the modality of the course being offered.